Switching from iPhone to Android

 Thinking of making the jump from Apple’s iPhone to the wide choice of Android phones?
 The differences aren’t as great as you might think.

 If you’re a long-term iPhone user, it can seem daunting to make the jump from iOS over to the Android operating system.
-There are some challenges, but some solid advantages as well, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.
+There are some challenges, certainly, but there are plenty of advantages as well, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.

-Apple has always charged a premium for its smartphone offerings, but Android devices are available at every possible price point, with cheap phones starting from as little as $50 up to $1400 depending on your needs.
+Apple has always charged a premium for its smartphone offerings, but Android devices are available at every possible price point, with cheap phones starting from as little as $50 and ranging up to $1,400 depending on your needs.

-Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re just considering the switch, here’s what you need to do to make the switch from iPhone to Android as seamless as possible.
+Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re looking to make the switch soon, here’s what you need to do to make the transition as seamless as possible.

 First step: Set up a Gmail account

 Transferring contacts, calendars and mail

 The easiest way to transfer your contacts from an iPhone to a Google Android device comes, oddly enough, courtesy of Apple.
 As long as you've got iCloud syncing turned on for your contacts, it's quite easy to convert those contacts and add them.

 Sign into your iCloud account from any computer, and click on the Contacts icon.
 Select all your contacts with Ctrl-A (or Command-A on a Mac) and click on the gear icon in the bottom left part of the screen.
 Choose "Export vCard", and a .vcf file will be created for you which you can then send to your Android device.

 Click on the More button and choose "import".
 Locate the .vcf file that iCloud created, and Gmail will import them for you.
 It’ll even alert you to any duplicates that exist and offer to merge information within them for tidying up purposes.